Idris-Dev/Idris-Dev/README.md

 - 👋 Hi, I’m @Idris-Dev
 - 👀 I’m a interested in everything tech and presently focusing on cloud and automation
-- 🌱 I’m currently learning automation, IaC
+- 🌱 I’m currently learning Devops , Cloud, Security, automation, IaC et al
 - 💞️ I’m looking to collaborate on projects and deployment
 - 📫 I can be reached at aderogbaeedris@yahoo.com